Alexanderariza/Landslide_detection/README.md

 The preliminary results showed that the use of BSI, NDVI and NDWI in combination with the B11 reflectance are sufficient to identify recent traces of soil movements useful for rapid mapping response during a disaster event.
 In this case, the use of the BSI index itself has not able to characterize the landslide configurations on the terrain, due to after landslide event, the spectral response change shortly especially over zones with fast reactivation in the vegetation cover.
 Therefore, the temporal values (pre and post) of the BSI need to be taken into account.

-**Sentinel 2 image of the 01/09/2020 before to the landslides in the town of Queja in Alta Verapaz, comparing index values of the bare soil**
+**Sentinel 2 image acquired by 01/09/2020 before landslide events in Queja - Alta Verapaz comparing spectral indexes on bare soils**
 <img src='./Img/gifland(2).gif' alt='Comparison of methodologies' style="display: block; margin-right: 5px auto 5px auto; width: 100%;"></img>

-**Sentinel 2 image of the 10/11/2020 after to the landslides in the town of Queja in Alta Verapaz, comparing index values of the bare soil**
+**Sentinel 2 image acquired by 10/11/2020 after landslide events in Queja - Alta Verapaz comparing spectral indexes on bare soils**
 <img src='./Img/gifland(3).gif' alt='Comparison of methodologies' style="display: block; margin-right: 5px auto 5px auto; width: 100%;"></img>
 Limitations exist when the script trie to separating barren soil from buildings, due to a similar spectral response.
 It is thus most valuable in rural regions with steep slopes, allowing to locate landslides by their shape, that facilitating rapid inventory of landslides in the event of disasters.
 Future use of a DEM would allow for better discrimination.